Varroa Chemical Treatments (UK) – Types, Timing & Safe Use

 Safe use protects you, your bees, and anyone nearby.
 Even if a product is widely used, you should treat it like a controlled substance: read the instructions, prepare properly, and clean up properly.

-- PPE guidance: read PPE for Varroa Treatments (and grab the printable checklist on Downloads).
+- PPE guidance: read PPE for varroa treatments (and grab the printable checklist on Downloads).

 - Apiary setup: reduce drifting/robbing risk with good management — Hive Management helps here.